stewyb314/trc/docs/Design.md

             "command arg2"
   ],
   "state": "[running,completed,canceled]",
-  "status": "<exit status of command>"
 }
 ```

 ### output subcommand
-The `output` subcommand streams results from a command.
+The `output` subcommand returns output of a command.
 If the command is still running on the remote machine, the output will be live streamed until
  the command finishes or is stopped by another trc command.
-If the command is not running, it will exit after all lines have been dispalyed
+If the command is not running, it will exit after all lines have been dispalyed.

  ```
  Usage: trc-client [options] status <command id>